Robert Courts

+Robert Alexander Courts KC (born 21 October 1978) is a British Conservative politician and barrister who was the Member of Parliament (MP) for Witney from 2016 to 2024.
+He served as Solicitor General for England and Wales from December 2023 to 2024.
+He previously served as Parliamentary Under-Secretary of State for Transport in the Johnson government from 2020 to 2022 and served as Chair of the Defence Select Committee from October to December 2023.

-Courts was elected for Witney at a by-election in 2016, succeeding former Prime Minister David Cameron.
-He retained his seat in the 2017 and 2019 general elections.
-Courts was Parliamentary Private Secretary to the secretary of state for environment, food and rural affairs from 2019 to 2020.
+Courts was elected for Witney at a by-election in 2016, succeeding former Prime Minister David Cameron, but was defeated in the 2024 general election.

 Early life and career

+Robert Courts was born on 21 October 1978 in Stockport.
 His father Ian Courts is a solicitor, company director, and the Conservative leader of Solihull Metropolitan Borough Council.
 His mother, Sheila, is a school governor.

-Courts was schooled at Berkhamsted School, where he was head of Fry's House, before reading law at the University of Sheffield.
-Courts was called to the Bar at Lincoln's Inn in 2003 and practises as a barrister at 3PB Chambers principally in the fields of personal injury/clinical negligence and public and regulatory law, especially Animal Welfare, Aviation, Police and Proceeds of Crime Law.
+Courts was privately educated at Berkhamsted School, where he was head of Fry's House, before studying law at the University of Sheffield.

+He was called to the Bar at Lincoln's Inn in 2003 and practises as a barrister at 3PB Chambers principally in the fields of personal injury/clinical negligence and public and regulatory law.
 He worked in Wellington, New Zealand, at the Crown Law Office (Legal Advisors) for the New Zealand Government in 2009.

-Political career

 Courts stood as a Council candidate in Solihull in 2002 but was unsuccessful.
 Courts was elected a Conservative member of West Oxfordshire District Council in 2014.

-Courts supported the successful 'Leave' campaign in the EU referendum on 23 June 2016.
-He was selected as the Conservative Party candidate to replace David Cameron—who had resigned as Prime Minister of the United Kingdom in July and from Parliament in September—as MP in the 2016 Witney by-election.
-Courts retained the seat for the Conservatives in the 20 October 2016 by-election, but his majority of 5,702 was considerably smaller than the 25,155-strong majority Cameron won in the 2015 general election.
-He was sworn into the House on 24 October.
-He is a member of the eurosceptic European Research Group, having subscribed in April 2017.
+Courts supported the 'Leave' campaign in the 2016 Brexit referendum.